 A couple of other factors include obesity and high calcium content in the blood.

-There are plenty of dog foods that help get your dog’s weight under control.
+There are plenty of dry dog foods that help get your dog’s weight under control.

-One of the foods we recommend for weight control is Artemis Fresh Mix Weight Management Dry Dog Food.
+One of the best dog foods we recommend for weight control is Artemis Fresh Mix Weight Management Dry Food.

 Not only is it great for helping your dog lose weight, but it’s so chock-full of wholesome goodness that your dog will never feel less than satisfied.